 Terms of Office and Re-election.
 The term of office for each elected Senator shall be two (2) years as stated in the University of Oregon Constitution.
 The only exception to this rule is the one year term of office for the Senate President, Vice President and Academic Council Chair, the latter of whom can be reappointed if so desired by the Academic Council (see Article 6.4).
 Senators may be re-elected without term limits.

 Election Process.
 Election procedures for non-student University Senators and for student Senators are described in the University of Oregon Constitution Sections 5 and 6, and 4.1.5, respectively.

+2.3.1 Resignations and Vacancies.
+If a non-student Senator resigns or there is otherwise a vacancy in the seat of any non-Student mid-term, such vacancy shall be filled in a manner consistent with the procedure outlined in the University of Oregon Constitution Section 6.4.

 Voting Rights and Procedures.
 Only Senators and their substitutes as specified in this section have the right to vote in the University Senate.
-Senators or their substitutes must be present to cast a vote and voting in the Senate must be conducted by a voice, hand or roll call vote.
-Voting by proxy (other than as specified in this section), absentee, mail, or secret ballot is prohibited.
+Senators or their substitutes must be present (whether in person or online) to cast a vote.
+Voting in the Senate must be conducted by a voice, hand, or roll call vote or by secret ballot.
+A secret ballot may be only used for votes pertaining to the awarding of honorary degrees or other honors or awards.
+Voting by proxy (other than as specified in this section), absentee, or mail is prohibited.

 2.4.1 Senators unable to attend a meeting of the Senate due to illness or absence on university business may arrange for attendance by a substitute.
 Such absence shall not be counted as one of the two absences allowed by Section 8.1 of the University Constitution.